DamiPayne/Feature-Agglomeration-Clustering/README.md

 # Feature Agglomeration Clustering
-Reads CSV text files and uses a Tfidf vectoriser to semantically cluster like sentences, then uses a hierarchical clustering algorithm to assign the words to n clusters
+Reads CSV text files and uses a Tfidf vectoriser to semantically cluster like sentences, then uses a hierarchical clustering algorithm to assign the words to n clusters.

+I have also included a Kmeans clustering example for comparision.

 ## Dependencies
 Numpy (http://www.numpy.org/)